 In going about the various types of work that we do, our aim is to play a leading role in developing the law for the people of Scotland so that it is just, principled, responsive and easy to understand.
 For more about our aim and the approach that we adopt in order to achieve it, please go to Our aim and approach.

-In choosing areas of work, we are guided by judges, lawyers, government departments, the Scottish Administration, interest groups and the general public who provide information of their experiences in applying a particular area of the law or in obtaining legal remedies.
+In choosing areas of work, we are guided by judges, lawyers, government departments, the Scottish Government, interest groups and the general public who provide information of their experiences in applying a particular area of the law or in obtaining legal remedies.

 Law reform projects

 A law reform project can be initiated by ourselves (or jointly with the Law Commission for England and Wales and the Northern Ireland Law Commission).
 Proposals sometimes come from organisations or individuals.
 Scottish Ministers may also ask us to undertake work on a certain area of the law.
 Our authority to carry out work is contained in ongoing Programmes of Law Reform approved by the Scottish Ministers or on the basis of a reference from the Scottish Ministers.
-We are currently working under the authority of our Eighth Programme of Law Reform.
+We are currently working under the authority of our Ninth Programme of Law Reform.

 Please see our flow chart for a summary of the steps taken as we go through the process of deciding on recommendations for reform.